 As my fellow runners checked all of these things, I got my breath back.
 The next stage was shock.
 A bit of a wobbly lip it was time to pull up my big girl pants and be brave.

-I knew I hadn’t hit my head.
-I knew nothing was broken.
+I knew I hadn’t hit my head and that nothing was broken.
 I now needed to get back up and to my car.
 Everyone was great.
 We walked, then we jogged then we took it steady back to the cars.

 I was OK – shaken but not stirred.